Anne at Kelingking Beach during a life-changing adventure in Bali

 I had typically spent my sparse vacation time visiting family, as I lived several hours away from them.
 I was extremely hesitant about going somewhere like Bali, and was convinced I should travel around Canada first before seeing other countries.
 To be honest, I wasn’t even sure I knew where Bali was located.

 I knew I needed to do something out of my normal routine.
 I also had the time, financial means, and I would even have someone to hold my hand on the first of what turned out to be many flights to Bali, so I was out of excuses.
+That’s when I first started to imagine what a transformational Bali trip could look like.
 I booked my flight for January 2006.

 It was late morning when we arrived in Bali.
 We were welcomed at the airport by a driver named Wayan whom my friends had used in past trips to Bali.
 (Who knew that so many years later, Wayan and his family would be a big part of my life in Bali?)